 Pay Attention To Larnaca Today

-Right now, prices in Larnaca are pre-development.
-This time next year will be a different story.
+Most importantly, right now prices in Larnaca are pre-development.
+But, this time next year will be a different story.

 One specific opportunity we’ve identified here is a unique eco-responsible residential community…

 Located in the little town of Perivolia, just south of Larnaca’s airport, this community feels a world away from the bigger city.